-This motherboard has five standard jumper switches and the BIW2A-AT has two extras, one for the TV-Out feature and one for the Creative audio option.
+This motherboard has four standard jumper switches and the enhanced BIW1M model with TV-Out has an extra one for that feature.
 All the jumpers come preset to default settings.
 You will probably not need to change any of the settings.
-Please note that once the motherboard is installed, you should always turn your computer off and disconnect the power cord before changing any jumper settings.
+Please note that once the motherboard is installed. you should always turn your computer off and disconnect the power cord before changing any jumper settings.
 In all cases, you should always take precautions against static electric damage to sensitive components.
 The default settings are listed in the following table.